ardan-yilmaz/CENG-567/README.md

-# CENG-567
-DESIGN AND ANALYSIS OF ALGORITHMS
+# CENG-567 DESIGN AND ANALYSIS OF ALGORITHMS

-### This repo includes my solutions to the problems given as homeworks in the course of DESIGN AND ANALYSIS OF ALGORITHMS, an advanced theoretical algorithmic analysis course.
-offered at METU in the Fall semester of 2022.
+#### This repo includes my solutions to the problems given as homeworks in the course of DESIGN AND ANALYSIS OF ALGORITHMS, an advanced theoretical algorithmic analysis course offered at METU in the Fall semester of 2022.
 Additionally, syllabus is attached.